This post may contain affiliate links. Read the full disclosure here.

 Do you want a workout plan for all trimesters?
 Check out our full pregnancy health program!

 But first, why do we get stretchmarks during pregnancy?

-Stretchmarks happen during pregnancy because our skin is forced to stretch too far too fast.
-Because this happens in a way that is difficult for the skin to adjust too, scars form.
-Basically the skin stretches so much, it can’t repair itself in the process, and a scar forms.
+Stretchmarks happen during pregnancy because our skin is forced to stretch too far and too fast.
+Believe it or not, they are preventable, though.
+Because this happens in a way that is difficult for the skin to adjust to, scars form.
+Basically, the skin stretches so much that it can’t repair itself in the process, and a scar forms.
 The collagen and fibers in the skin tear as it stretches, which is what leaves a mark that you can see.

 During pregnancy, you are gaining weight and your body is getting bigger.
-Your skin has to accommodate for this and stretch, which sometimes happens beyond its ability to repair.
-The hormones during pregnancy also make the fibroblasts not as strong, so they don’t stretch as easy.
-Your collagen levels also reduce a bit during pregnancy, which make skin less elastic.
+Your skin has to accommodate this and stretch, which sometimes happens beyond its ability to repair.
+The hormones during pregnancy also make the fibroblasts not as strong, so they don’t stretch as easily.
+Your collagen levels also reduce a bit during pregnancy, which makes the skin less elastic.
 This combination of hormones and growing bellies leaves lots of room for stretch marks to happen.

 1. Eat A Protein-Rich Diet: